 Since my little TT Roadster experiment proved so successful, I decided I could increase my budget the second time around and get something a little newer and better.
-The basic parameters of my search were the same as before (two seat Roadster), albeit with an automatic.
-I also wanted a something quieter, more usable and secure with the top up.
+The basic parameters of my search were the same as before (two-seat Roadster), albeit with an automatic.
+I also wanted something quieter, more usable, and more secure with the top up.
 What I wanted was a retractable hardtop.
 And while the BMW Z4 and Mazda Miata (I refuse to call it MX-5) were both available with a retractable hardtop, what I really wanted was an SLK.

 Kristen and I figured that labor day weekend gave us just enough time to drive up to Annapolis in the TT, test drive the SLK, hope that we liked it and that there was nothing wrong with it, and boogie back home before I had to be back to work on Tuesday.

 Fortunately, when we got to the dealership and drove the car, it exceeded our expectations.
 It was smoother, more comfortable, more powerful, and generally more relaxed than the TT Roadster.
 It had a few minor problems (broken passenger power seat switch, broken passenger side dash vent), but these would be easily dealt with later.
 Other than that, all the accessories worked perfectly.
 We drove the SLK the 400 mile trip back to Cleveland without incident.